LuisHasenauer/LuisHasenauer.github.io/_pages/about.md

 I hold master's degrees in **Mathematics** from the **University of Wisconsin-Milwaukee** and in **Applied Mathematics and Computer Science** from **FH Aachen University of Applied Sciences**, where I also completed my bachelor's studies.

+My academic journey has combined research and teaching across multiple institutions.
+I have worked on **Bayesian methods for decision analysis** and **Bootstrap-based robustness analysis in climate model calibration*.
+As a teaching assistant at both UF and UWM, I’ve led lectures, held office hours, and graded coursework in quantitative modeling and statistics.
+Additionally, I am a **certified software developer** through a three-year German apprenticeship program, which combined full-time work experience, exams, and real-world software projects.

 Research Interests
 ======
 - Statistical modeling & uncertainty quantification